Blog

 As a new school year approaches, it is a good time to review some principles of pedestrian and bicycle safety.

 Arkansas communities are working in various ways to encourage young people to be active.
-Communities can apply to the Arkansas Transportation Alternatives Program (TAP) for grants to make walking and biking to school safer.
 Groups in Northwest Arkansas are partnering with All Kids Bike to teach elementary students to ride a bike.
 College students in the state are also benefiting from expanded pedestrian and biking access on campuses.
 For example, the Fayetteville Traverse trail is a shared-use trail that connects the University of Arkansas campus with parks and trails throughout Fayetteville.
 Arkansas State University encourages students to use the Pedestrian and Cyclist Paths system, which includes almost 10 miles of marked bicycle accommodations.

 It is everyone’s responsibility to keep students safe while they are actively commuting to school.
 Here are some tips to consider: